top of page

 2013 Topps Five Star: “Manuel / Smith / Glennon / Barkley” Futures Quadra-Graph Book #FSFQ-1

-Piggy-backing on the Futures Dual Autograph card is the Futures Quadra-Graph Book.
-This one, in particular, has four of the top rookies quarterbacks.
-The autos aren't stickers either, they are card signed.
-And when you have a card like this numbered to 10, you have a pretty solid gem, (See the 2013 Topps Five Star "E.J.
-Manuel / Geno Smith / Mike Glennon / Matt Barkley" Futures Quadra-Graph #FSFQ-1 left).
-Unfortunately, Beckett removed these cards from their Annual price guide so I have no idea how many cards are in the set.
+Piggybacking on the Futures Dual Autograph card is the Futures Quadra-Graph Book.
+This one, in particular, has four of the top rookie quarterbacks.
+The autos aren't stickers either; they are cards signed.
+And when you have a card like this numbered to 10, you have a pretty solid gem (See the 2013 Topps Five Star "E.J.
+Manuel / Geno Smith / Mike Glennon / Matt Barkley" Futures Quadra-Graph #FSFQ-1 below left).
+Unfortunately, Beckett removed these cards from their Annual price guide, so I have no idea how many cards are in the set.

 2013 Topps Five Star: “Zach Ertz” Futures 4-Piece Autograph Book #FSFA4-ZE*